Vitamin (TV program)

-Vitamin is a South Korean variety show, which airs on KBS2, KBS's cable and satellite network for comedy and variety shows.
-The show was hosted by Kim Tae-hoon and Lee Hwi-jae.
+Vitamin was a South Korean variety show, which airs on KBS2, KBS's cable and satellite network for comedy and variety shows.
+The show had several line-ups of hosts, including Yoon Da-hoon, Jung Eun-ah, Kang Byung-kyu, Jun Hyun-moo, Kim Yong-man, Lee Hwi-jae, Eun Ji-won, Park Eun-young, Jeong Ji-won, and Kim Tae-hoon.
 The show ended its run on March 9, 2017 after 14 years.

 Format

 The show relies on a variety program format and aims to contribute to the development and improvement of the quality of lives of citizens by providing valuable information along with entertainment.
 The show discusses recent and relevant topics such as aging prevention, sex, the truth about Adam and Eve, and the birth cycle.
 Through a trilogy, or even a tetralogy, the program attempts to approach these topics profoundly and systematically, with a new point of view and satisfy viewer's curiosities.
 There are panels of medical experts and guests who talk about the set topic with the hosts and learn new ways to be healthy.